 How is the weight of the disc affect the speed and the distance traveled and eventually to your disc golf driver selection?
 The answer is more complicated than you think but let me try to explain to you as simple as possible.

 If you know Simon Lizotte who owns a pair of world records for the fastest recorded disc golf throw, then listen to this.
 His first world record is at 89.5 mph using a 130-gram Wraith while his other record was at 95 mph using a 110-gram Guts disc.
 What does it mean?
 A lighter disc can give you a high release velocity which in turn convert into a higher disc speed.
 But will it contribute to the distance covered?
 Of course, but other factors will be considered.

 However, it does not stop there, because you also need to choose the right weight for the wind of the course.
-In disc golf driver selection, the lesser the disc weight, the lesser the resistance to the wind.
-This means, the lighter the disc is, the more it will be push to the right because of the wind.
-So if you encounter more wind on the field, I would suggest that you use a heavier weight driver to compensate for the wind.
-You may achieve a lesser distance but you will get a much desired and straighter throw and a much better result.
+In disc golf driver selection, the lesser the disc weight, the less resistant to the wind the disc becomes.
+This means, the lighter the disc is, the more it will push to the right because of the wind.
+So if you encounter more wind on the course, I would suggest that you use a heavier weight driver to compensate for the wind.
+You may achieve a lesser distance but you will have a more desired and straighter throw and a much better result.

 How does the wind affect your disc golf driver selection?
 Let me start by describing how a disc driver does in normal condition and without the wind.
 If you throw your go-to driver at 65 mph while getting the optimal flight pattern in normal conditions, this will not be the same during windy conditions.